We're giving you the chance to win back the value of your meal - every time you dine this month!

 Best wine bars in East London

-East London has been a hotbed for new talent in the food and wine stakes - you'll find all of the hotly tipped Noble Fine Liquor stable here, as well as cult favourites like The Laughing Heart and Sager + Wilde.
-Expect plenty of low-intervention and natural wine options, as well as some of the best food in the city.
+East London has been a hotbed for new talent in the food and wine stakes - particularly when it comes to natty wines.
+Expect plenty of low-intervention options, as well as some of the best food in the city.

 Passione Vino, Shoreditch

 What: This indie wine store in Shoreditch was already beloved thanks to the thoughtful wine buying of sommelier owner Luca Dusi, but Passione Vino added casual dining to its offering in 2021 as well.
-Chef Pascal Lazzarotto worked at Lyle's and Broadway Market's Hill & Szrok before taking over at Passione Vino, and he cooks quintessential Venetian classics here - bigoli with duck ragu, baccala mantecato (whipped cod served on thin slices of crisp polenta), and beautiful polpette made from feather blade of beef.
-Meanwhile, Luca focuses on lesser known Italian producers and grapes, delving deep into his extensive knowledge to find the right wine for you - there's no list here, just tell Luca what you're looking for and he'll find something to suit.
+Chef Pascal Lazzarotto worked at Lyle's and Broadway Market's Hill & Szrok before taking over at Passione Vino, and he cooks quintessential Venetian classics here.
+Meanwhile, Luca focuses on lesser-known Italian producers and grapes, delving deep into his extensive knowledge to find the right wine for you - there's no list here, just tell Luca what you're looking for, and he'll find something to suit.

 Book now: Passione Vino